ViewComponent/view_component/adr/0002-naming-conventions-for-view-components.md

 ## Alternatives considered

-We've used the `-Component` suffix for some time, so it is a viable alternative.
+We've used the `-Component` suffix for some time, so it's a viable alternative.

 ## Consequences